 Shallow drawers work for lingerie and nylons.
 Different height spaces for hanging long dresses, skirts, jeans and shirts.
 Shelves with adjustable dividers or cubbies work for many different kinds of purses.
-Shelves with adjustable dividers for shoes.
+Shelves with adjustable dividers for organizing shoes.

 A Man’s Closet

-A man’s closet needs efficiency.
+A man’s closet demands efficiency.

-A jewelry drawer lined with velvet, divided into specific compartments for cuff links, tie tacks and watches.
+A jewelry drawer lined with velvet, divided into specific compartments for cuff-links, tie tacks and watches.

 Drawers with dividers for socks, briefs and T-shirts.
 Tie and belt racks make it easy to find accessories on busy work mornings.
 Double storage space by folding pants over a hanger (instead of hanging them long).